radon-h2020/FaaS-thumbnail-generator-python/README.md

 ## Image resize
 This is a demo application used to test automation deployment of FaaS.

-The image resize python app does exactly what it says with some limitations.
-It gets the image from the trigger from a bucket named `<name>` and saves resized version in the bucket named `<name>-resize`.
+The thumbnail generator (image resize) python app does exactly what it says with some limitations.
+It gets the image from the trigger from a bucket named `<name>` and saves resized version(s) in the bucket named `<name>-resize`.

-The \*.zip contains the whole project ready to deploy on Amazon Lambda (virtual env included).
+The \*.zip in `binary-zip` directory contains the whole project ready to deploy on Amazon Lambda (virtual env included).

 ### How to prepare a zip for Lambda deploy: